Computer Problem? Turning It Off And On Again Actually Works. Here’s why…

 When these errors happen, the programs and drivers simply cannot continue in that state and it is necessary for them to restart.
-However, operating systems have got better at dealing with these problems, whereas in the past, a graphics driver error could cause your whole operating system to freeze.
+However, operating systems are now better at dealing with these problems, whereas in the past, a graphics driver error could cause your whole operating system to freeze.
 On modern computers, the nice graphics will just disappear for a short while, before reappearing again.
 This is the graphics driver restarting itself.

 The software on your router or modem sometimes encounters problems which can lead to a lack of internet connectivity, or inability for devices to connect to it.
 Restarting it (by unplugging the power, waiting around 30 seconds, and plugging it back in) forces it to revert to it’s ordinary state.

 The software that they run on can encounter errors and glitches.
 Restarting will run it again, as well as disconnect from the internet and establish a new connection.
 Many electronic devices retain a bit of power after being unplugged.
 This is why you have to wait before plugging them back in.
 Waiting for 30 seconds to a minute allows this power to completely drain away, ensuring any connections are cut off.

 Restarting kills any processes that are using all of your CPU memory

 Sometimes when we run, and then close programs, they don’t relinquish all of the resources they were using, even though you closed them.
 If you’re using your PC for a long time, or you’re switching between memory intensive applications it can be quite common to experience these “memory leaks”.

 You could just open Task Manager and search for the process that is draining your CPU, and then end it.
 This should sort out any slow PC issues you may be having.
 Alternatively, if you don’t really know what you’re doing in Task Manager, rebooting your PC will close any processes and restart with only what is necessary, or allowed by you at start-up.